gofynd/fdk-client-python/documentation/application/CATALOG.md

 ### getProductVariantsBySlug
-Retrieves product variants by slug.
+Get variant of a particular product